 Is Bacon Good in Stuffing?

 Yes!
 It gives the stuffing so much flavor!
 You have to put this Bacon Stuffing on your Thanksgiving menu this year.
 It is unbelievably good!
 Forget about the stuff you buy in the box – this should be a new holiday tradition.
 I have used sausage in dressings and stuffings before but this is the first time I’ve tried bacon.
 It took me about 30 minutes to prep and then it went right in the oven.
 It made the whole house smell incredible.
-When my boys came home from school they even asked me why it smelled like Thanksgiving.
+If you like to stuff your Thanksgiving turkey with stuffing, this is the perfect stuffing to use!
+The bacon will add so much flavor to your turkey!

 What kind of bread is best for stuffing?